joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/6477780/2025/07/15/padraig-harrington-interview-the-open/

 **Gianni Infantino has won**\
-`You donât have to salute FIFA's president for pulling off the Club World Cup, but it wasnât cancelled, and nor did it fail`\
+`You don’t have to salute FIFA's president for pulling off the Club World Cup, but it wasn’t cancelled, and nor did it fail`\
 https://nytimes.com/athletic/6493505/2025/07/15/fifa-gianni-infantino-trump-cwc/

 **How can a goalkeeper with almost no depth perception play at the top level?**\